 Importance: Ensuring everyone's voice is heard is key to effective team collaboration and respect.

-Constructive Feedback Approach: Gently point out the behavior and its impact on team dynamics.
+Constructive Feedback Approach: Gently point out the behaviour and its impact on team dynamics.

 Example Quote: "I've noticed you have a lot of great ideas in meetings, which is fantastic.
 However, let's make sure we're also giving others a chance to share their thoughts.
 It's important we hear from everyone."